JamesClonk/k8s-infrastructure/README.md

 ## What is this? ❓️

+This is a collection of scripts for a fully automated deployment of Kubernetes onto a [Hetzner Cloud](https://www.hetzner.com/cloud) virtual machine.
+It will use the Hetzner Cloud CLI to create a single VM, deploy [K3s](https://k3s.io) onto it, target the newly installed Kubernetes and deploy various additional components.
+The deployment process is entirely automated and idempotent, and can also run automatically via the included `.github/workflows`.

 ## Installation ❗️

 Installation?
 There's nothing to install here.
 Just run the steps as mentioned above in "**Quick start**" and off you go, your very own personal Kubernetes cluster will be deployed on Hetzner Cloud. 🥳